 Unfortunately, a regular nail polish remover isn't going to cut it.
 Because gel manicures are applied in layers and cured under UV or LED lamps, the polish won't just rub off in one quick go.

 do not peel.
 I'm basically the queen of fiddling with my nails, so I completely understand the temptation.
 But you must resist because peeling off gel manis and pedis can really mess with your nail beds and surfaces (think: long-lasting scratches...no thanks).
-Rule number two: hydrate, hydrate, hydrate.
+Rule number two: Hydrate.
 Cuticle oil and moisture-rich creams are your best friend when you're doing a gel removal process because those harsh chemicals can be pretty dehydrating.

-this package, in particular, comes with 200 pieces, which is a major bang for your buck.
-After applying acetone-soaked cotton pads (which are included) to your fingernails or toenails, you then wrap them in foil, allowing the process to begin while keeping everything secure and in place.
+this package, in particular, comes with 100 pieces, which is a major bang for your buck.
+After applying acetone-soaked cotton pads (see the recommendations below) to your fingernails or toenails, you then wrap them in foil, allowing the process to begin while keeping everything secure and in place.
 This kit eliminates the hassle (and mess) of having to cut your own aluminum foil and keep the cotton in place.
 To ensure not a single drop of polish remains, we recommend following up the process with a nail pusher, which is included in this set.
 According to one reviewer: "I don't use gel polish often, mainly because, while it is great, removing it is a drag.
 These wraps do the job without the mess and also without wasting tons of acetone.
 I may be more inclined to use gel polish on a more regular basis now."
 3 The Best Cuticle Pusher: Sally Hansen Gel Be Gone Nail Polish Removal Tool Sally Hansen Gel Be Gone Nail Polish Removal Tool, $8, Amazon

 this nifty removal tool — gel polish will be gone when you use this handy, plastic remover that gently pushes acetone-soaked gel away from the nails, pulling it away from your nail in a clean motion.
 And it's double ended, so you can use it to push back cuticles, too.
 This isn't a method on its own, of course, but it's a recommended last step in any gel polish removal process to erase any trace of the manicure that was once there.
 According to one reviewer: "I purchased metal gel polish remover sticks and they are not as good as this one.
 The design is perfect and does not damage your real nail when pushing off polish.
 Great product for those that like to do their own gel polish at home."
 4 The Best Gel Remover Polish: AIKKER Magic Gel Nail Polish Remover AIKKER Magic Gel Nail Polish Remover (2-Pack), $12, Amazon